Sacred St. Louis Cemetery #1 is Where New Orleans Has Paid its Respects for Over 200 Years

 As a Lucky Bean guest on this interesting New Orleans tour, you can expect to learn the reasons and methods of our citywide custom of above-ground interment, and how a walk through a New Orleans cemetery is an excellent way of remembering our past and the ways in which we are the same as and different from the ones who came before us.
 Our history will surprise you and make you want to learn more.

-The tour is two hours long and covers less than a mile in distance.
+The tour is one-and-a-half hours long and covers less than a mile in distance.